NARodman/ayotaye-portfolio-project/README.md

  Google font: @import url('https://fonts.googleapis.com/css2?family=Dosis:wght@200..800&display=swap');

  Day 4-: Continuing on the stylesheet, I picked out the text and background colors.
 For right now I chose a mix of purples as the main focus of color.
 This will probably changed later.
 The font family I chose was Dosis.

+ Day 5: Finishing up the header section.
+Starting the home section.